 Accessible Voting Unit

 The accessible voting unit is an electronic voting unit that enables individuals to vote privately and independently.
 Accessible voting units offer the following:

 A voter's personal "sip-and-puff" device can plug into the unit

 Tactile switches designed for voters who have mobility impairments

 Elections staff are available to assist voters with the unit.

-Accessible electronic ballot format Yakima County offers online ballot access and marking through a company called Everyone Counts.
+Accessible electronic ballot format Washington State offers secure online ballot access and marking through VoteWA.gov, a personalized voter tool.
 This system allows voters who have vision and hearing impairments to mark and access their ballot on a secure website.
-It includes W3C compliant ARIA landmarks for users with ARIA-aware screen readers and standard webpage navigation and interaction features of VoiceOver.

 Accessible Voting Center To learn more about the accessible voting center in Yakima County and ballot return options, click here.